youcefaddou/youcefaddou/README.md

 ###

-<h3 align="left">My name is Youcef and I'm a FullStack Developer, from Marseille (France)</h3>
+<h2 align="left">My name is Youcef and I'm a FullStack Developer, from Marseille (France)</h2>

 ###

-<h4 align="left">About me</h4>
+<h3 align="left">About me</h3>

 ###

-<h5 align="left">✨ Creating bugs since January 2025<br><br>🎯 Goals: Be able to learn multiple techs and combine them to create amazing apps in divers fields.<br><br>🎲 Fun fact: Did you know?
+<h4 align="left">✨ Creating bugs since January 2025<br><br>🎯 Goals: Be able to learn multiple techs and combine them to create amazing apps in divers fields.<br><br>🎲 Fun fact: Did you know?
 The name “JavaScript” was actually chosen for marketing reasons, and the language has almost nothing to do with Java!
-Its original name was “Mocha,” then “LiveScript,” before finally becoming JavaScript.</h5>
+Its original name was “Mocha,” then “LiveScript,” before finally becoming JavaScript.</h4>

 ###